 So what happens if the PIC32 is in the middle of executing the control ISR when the communication interrupt is generated?
 Or if the PIC32 is in the middle of the communication ISR and a control interrupt is generated?
 We have to choose which has higher priority.
 If a high priority interrupt occurs while a low priority ISR is executing, the CPU will jump to the high priority ISR, complete it, and then return to finish the low priority ISR.
-If a low priority interrupt occurs while a high priority ISR is executing, the low priority ISR will remain pending until the high priority ISR is finished executing.
+If a low priority interrupt occurs while a high priority ISR is executing, the CPU will jump to ccurs while a high priority ISR is executing, the low priority ISR will remain pending until the high priority ISR is finished executing.
 When it is finished, the CPU jumps to the low priority ISR.